Where to buy

 - The Shell

-Multiple layers of buttery, spiral-laminated pastry that must shatter upon the first bite.
+Multiple layers of buttery, spiral-laminated pastry that should shatter on the first bite.

 - The Custard

-A rich egg-yolk cream that balances sweetness with a velvety texture.
+A rich egg custard that balances sweetness with a silky, lightly blistered top.

 Born in Lisbon,